cmu-relab/goalmodeling/README.md

 Download the latest goalmodeling wheel available under Releases.

 ### Install
 Open a terminal and change the current working directory to where you downloaded the `goalmodeling` wheel file.
-Then install this wheel using pip3, as shown below.
+Then install the most recent wheel for goalmodeling using pip3.
+A example is shown below for release 0.1.2 of goalmodeling.

 ```
-pip3 install --no-index goalmodeling-0.1.1-py3-none-any.whl
+pip3 install --no-index goalmodeling-0.1.2-py3-none-any.whl
 ```

 ### Getting started